Sequential Network Design: Weighted Networks

+The first part of the proposition argues that, if the planner cares about the instantaneous utility generated at period $t$, the network formed at that period must be a weighted NSG.
+Furthermore, it demonstrates that no node can maintain two distinct links with weights strictly between 0 and 1.
+The second part shows that, if the planner is myopic, the network formed at each period under the optimal path should be an (unweighted) QC graph.

-Regarding the proof of the first part of Proposition \ref{pro:weighted-KB2}, note that the sum of the square of KB centralities may not be convex in the underlying network, so the technique we adopted in the last subsection does not apply here.
-Instead, we have to invoke the following lemma from the same companion paper \cite{Sun2023}, which can be viewed as an extension of Lemma \ref{lem:wel-increase} to weighted networks.
+\textbf{The Proof Sketch of Proposition \ref {pro:weighted-KB2} (i)}.
+In proving the first part of Proposition \ref {pro:weighted-KB2}, we note that the sum of squared KB centralities is not necessarily convex in the underlying network, making the techniques from the previous subsection inapplicable.
+Instead, we have to invoke the following lemma from \cite{Sun2023}, which can be viewed as an extension of Lemma \ref {lem:wel-increase} to weighted networks.

-\begin{lem}[Proposition 4 in \cite{Sun2023}] Consider two nodes $i,j$ in a weighted network $\mathbf{G}$ such that $b_{i}\left( \mathbf{G}\right) >b_{j}\left( \mathbf{G}\right) $.
+\begin{lem}[Proposition 4 in \citealt{Sun2023}] Consider two nodes $i,j$ in a weighted network $\mathbf{G }$ such that $b_{i}\left(1, \mathbf{G}\right) >b_{j}\left(1, \mathbf{G} \right) $.
 Suppose a weight reallocation from $j$ to $i$ is such that in the post-reallocation network $\mathbf{\hat{G}}$, $\hat{g}_{ik}\geq \hat{g}_{jk}$ for any $k\notin \left\{ i,j\right\} $.
-Then, $b^{\left[ 2\right] }\left(\mathbf{\hat{G}}\right) >b^{\left[ 2\right] }\left( \mathbf{G}\right) $.
-Moreover, if $b_{i}\left( \mathbf{G}\right)<b_{j}\left( \mathbf{G}\right) $, a weight reallocation from $j$ to $i$ such that $\hat{g}_{ik}\geq g_{jk}$ for any $k\notin \left\{ i,j\right\} $ leads to $b^{\left[2\right] }\left( \mathbf{\hat{G}}\right) >b^{\left[ 2\right] }\left( \mathbf{G}\right) $. \end{lem}
+Then, $b(2, \mathbf{\hat{G}}) >b\left(2, \mathbf{G}\right) $.
+Moreover, if $b_{i}\left(1, \mathbf{G} \right)<b_{j}\left(1, \mathbf{G}\right) $, a weight reallocation from $j$ to $i$ such that $\hat{g}_{ik}\geq g_{jk}$ for any $k\notin \left\{ i,j\right\} $ leads to $b(2, \mathbf{\hat{G}}) >b\left(2, \mathbf{G}\right) $. \end{lem}